yobasystems/alpine-caddy/README.md

 ## 🏔️ What is Alpine Linux?
 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 The image is only 5 MB in size and has access to a package repository that is much more complete than other BusyBox based images.
 This makes Alpine Linux a great image base for utilities and even production applications.
-Read more about Alpine Linux here and you can see how their mantra fits in right at home with Docker images.
+Read more about Alpine Linux here and you can see how their mantra fits in right at home with Container images.

 ## What is Caddy?
 Caddy, sometimes clarified as the Caddy web server, is an open source, HTTP/2-enabled web server written in Go.
 It uses the Go standard library for its HTTP functionality.
 One of Caddy's most notable features is enabling HTTPS by default.